-You will grow mango potted, except in a really mild climate.
+You will have to grow mango in a pot, except in a really mild climate.
 After eating a mango, wash the kernel under the tap.
 Then open it with a knife at its narrow end so that you can push a finger inside: it is through this opening that future growth will emerge.

-Plant the core in a moist mixture of peat, potting soil and some garden soil.
-The open side core of the should be flush with the top of the mixture.
+Plant in a moist mixture of peat, potting soil and some garden soil.
+The open side should be right under the top.
 Cover the pot with a pane of glass or a clear plastic bag.
 To obtain a rapid germination, a temperature of about 25 ° with a good humidity will be necessary.
-The young shoots can appear after 3 weeks: then place your shoot in well-lit situation and water regularly but without excess.
-You can repot normally the following spring.
+The young shoots can appear after 3 weeks: then place the pot in a well-lit situation and water regularly but without excess.
+You can repot normally in the following spring.

 Dibble my mango